 NOTE: The dot • in the survey above stands for 'and' and 'and/or' or 'or', depending on what you want it to be.

-If you want to take a broader look at something that is poorly communicated and ugly too, feel free to ask, "Where is the evidence? • Who benefits • Where does the money go, all in all?" and try to be bulwarked enough to get fair answers, so that you may get wiser in time.
+Also be ready to question, "Where is the evidence? • Who benefits • Where does the money go, all in all?" and try to be bulwarked enough to get fair answers, and you may get wiser by and by.

 he may refer to human beings of either sex . . . sometimes he may also be used for grammatical simplicity . . .
 Is means that I have a reasonably firm conviction about something . . .
 Seems to be or appears to be means that I am waiting for further evidence before making a firm commitment (Berne 1973, xvii).

-In this way Berne suggests where he seems sure, even cocksure.
-We need to adjust to that.
-We see that Berne has devised reservations that modify statements, arguable or gross on his part.
-He has put some qualifications in the quoted, separate sentences (quoted above), just as the Nobel laureate Sir Bertrand Russel wants us to do.
-As a result Berne could perhaps penetrate into the minds of others better - by (a) shorter sentences; (b) more impressive statements at first glance - a kind of "fake dogmatism".
-Or by terse and savoury expressions.
+In this way Berne suggests where he seems totally sure.
+Readers had better adjust to the idea that Berne has devised reservations, has put some qualifications in the quoted, separate sentences (above), as the Nobel laureate Sir Bertrand Russel wants us to do.
+As a result Berne could reach others better - by (a) shorter sentences; (b) more impressive statements at first glance - a kind of "fake dogmatism".
+At any rate by expressions.

 Add a good blend of advance modifiers (see the well medley) and see what you come up with.